 The tanks became a favorite target of the Japanese receiving fire on trails and while hidden in the jungle. and could not fight back.
 The situation was so bad that other troops avoided being near the tanks, and the 26th Cavalry turned down a tank company’s offer of assistance in a counter-attack.

-On April 9, 1942, Elmer became a Prisoner of War and made his way to Mariveles where he started what became known as the death march.
+The Japanese did not make contact with A Company until April 10.
+On that date Elmer became a Prisoner of War and made his way to Mariveles where he started what became known as the death march.
 The POWs walked out of the barrio heading north toward San Fernando.
 The first few miles it was all uphill and many of the prisoners quickly had a hard time keeping up with their group.

 Albert DuBois stated that the march was harder on Elmer because he was a big man.
 In his opinion, Elmer’s health began to fail as a result of the march.
 At Capas, the POWs who were still living climbed out of the cars.
 The bodies of the dead fell to the car floors as the living left the cars.